-1. Click Insertfrom the InfoWater Pro Edit toolbar.
+1. Click Insertfrom the Edit group of InfoWater Pro ribbon.
 Move the cursor to the lower left corner of the network and click on the left-mouse button.
 For the general location of valve 300, refer to the network map.

 2. You are then prompted to enter the valve identifier and an optional description for the new valve.
 Enter the Valve ID in the field as shown below, using a comma to separate the ID from the description.

 3. Valve 300 should now appear as a yellow valve symbol.
 In the Model Explorer dialog box on the right, perform the following:

 - Choose the “0: Pressure Reducing Valve” in the Type field.

 - Enter “50.00” in the Setting field.

 - Enter “0.00” in the Minor Loss field.

 The Model Explorer dialog box should appear as: